-A group of cyclists have been labelled "dangerous dickheads" and "ignorant a**holes" after they were caught on camera taking up the whole road and crossing the centre line despite the presence of oncoming traffic.
+A group of cyclists have been labelled "dangerous dickheads" and "ignorant a**holes" after they were caught on camera taking up one lane of a road, with one crossing the centre line despite the presence of oncoming traffic.

 West Auckland resident Nikki Bessem was travelling along Coulter Road in Swanson at 8.40am on Sunday when a group of more than 10 cyclists were hogging the rural and windy road.